Restoration Hardware Faucets

 It maintains six websites, two primary sites: www.rh.com and www.restorationhardware.com, and three special interest sites: www.rhbabyandchild.com, www.rhteen.com, and www.rhmodern.com as well as the website of the recently acquired Waterworks company, www/waterworks.com.

-Unlike retail sources such as whose store brand faucets are merely assembled collections of ready-made faucets bought from various faucet manufacturers, the faucets offered under the Restoration Hardware nameplate are designed for and exclusive to Restoration Hardware.
+Unlike retail sources such as whose in-store private brand faucets are merely assembled collections of ready-made faucets bought from various faucet manufacturers, the faucets offered under the Restoration Hardware nameplate are designed for and exclusive to Restoration Hardware.
 We don't know where they are designed, but suspect that Brasstech (see below) has a major role in the process.
-They are for the bath only.
-The company does not offer kitchen or bar faucets.

 The company catalog says that Restoration Hardware faucets are assembled "in Germany from U. S. components".
 Not true.
 In fact, the faucets are assembled in California (which, for the benefit of RH catalog writers, has never been a part of Germany) by Brasstech from faucet components obtained primarily from five large Chinese manufacturers.
 Very few, if any parts in a Restoration faucet are made in the U.S. The only components sourced from Germany are cartridges made by Flühs Drehtechnik.
 (See the Newport Brass review for more information.)
 Why Restoration Hardware feels it is necessary to misrepresent the origin of its faucets, we don't know.
 But, it merely makes the company look dishonest.